Bitwise Launches Spot Hyperliquid ETF (BHYP); Offers Exposure to Leading Onchain Derivatives Exchange, With Staking Rewards

 "Hyperliquid's token is explicitly designed so that rising trading activity on the Hyperliquid platform directly benefits token holders," said Hougan.
 "This has translated into historically strong returns.
 We think it's one of the most exciting assets in crypto."

-The Bitwise Hyperliquid ETF will begin trading on NYSE on May 15, 2026, with the ticker BHYP.
+The Bitwise Hyperliquid ETF begins trading on NYSE today, May 15, 2026, with the ticker BHYP.
 The Sponsor Fee will be 0.34%, with the fee set at 0% for the first month on the Fund's first $500M in assets.6

 About Bitwise